chaeraemong/DDPO/DDPO/README.md

 ```bash
 accelerate launch train.py
 ```
 This will immediately start finetuning Stable Diffusion v1.5 for compressibility on all available GPUs using the config from `config/base.py`.
-It should work as long as each GPU has at least 10GB of memory.
 If you don't want to log into wandb, you can run `wandb disabled` before the above command.

 ```bash
 accelerate launch train.py --config config/dgx.py:compressibility